-If you need a window fitted in Greater Manchester, Adam S. is your man.
-A sole trader for several years, Adam is an expert in the glazing arts.
-He happily earned approximately £50,000 a year installing windows in homes and businesses throughout the county.
-Life was good for Adam until he got a shocking letter from HMRC.
-He owed over £30,000 in VAT and penalties: the equivalent of over six months’ earnings.
+Earning a tidy £50,000 each year installing windows within homes and businesses throughout the county, life was good for Adam.
+Then he received a shocking letter from HMRC – he owed over £30,000 in VAT and tax penalties; the equivalent of over six months earnings.

-Adam had gone over the VAT threshold for five years, and, to make matters worse, he had also failed to register for the VAT, incurring the wrath of Her Majesty’s tax collectors.
+Adam had gone over the VAT threshold for five consecutive years.
+To make matters worse, he had also failed to register for VAT; incurring the wrath of Her Majesty’s tax collectors.

-Hiring UK Individual tax services and VAT experts RHJ Accountants
+Hiring individual accountant services & VAT experts, RHJ Accountants